-SOHC Cambox rubber pad set, cut/planed from hard wearing oil resistent rubber (Nitrile), to the same width and thickness as originals, these are fitted both above and below the rocker arm central boss in all SOHC cambox’s.
+SOHC Cambox rubber pad set, cut/planed from hard wearing oil resistent rubber (Nitrile), to the same width and thickness as originals, using a special jig for this purpose.
+These are fitted both above and below the rocker arm central boss in all SOHC cambox’s.

 Cambox Oil Tightness - Assembly Notes:

 It is worth noting, it is never particularly easy to fit rockers after new rubbers and corks have been fitted - it is easy to think you are having to overly force everything together.
 However, if everything is not a tight fit on first assembly - the cambox will quickly start to leak again once the engine has been ran a few miles.

 Therefore try and trim and assemble the rubbers so as much pressure as possible is being applied by the rubbers to the rocker surfaces.
 As an indication - once the cambox is first assembled, the rocker arms should be very difficult to move by hand, feeling almost 'locked' up.

 The rocker arms should initially feel very stiff, but they will soon loosen up in operation - but being like this should help ensure the cambox staying oil tight as long as possible.
 This also applies to the rocker arm side washers (0062/0062b/0062c) - try and fit washers thick enough that some effort is required to fully tighten cambox rear cover (without damaging threads of course).
 These will also compress a few thou in use - we sell different thicknesses for this purpose.